 3. Paid Content

-According to the latest statistics, in 2020, ad blockers caused a $35 billion loss in publishers’ ad revenue.
-Alternatively, publishers can offer their users ad-free access to their content on the basis of a subscription or a single payment.
+Subscription-based content grants users ad-free access to the content on the basis of a subscription or a single payment.
 This is also known as a paywall.

 4. Pushing Against Ad Blockers